RustBeltSecurity/exposelab/README.md

 ## Lab Overview 💻

 This lab is themed after TV series Mr. Robot :)
 This is a fully automated Active Directory Lab made with the purpose of reducing the hassle of creating it manually.
 It uses Vagrant and Powershell Scripts to automate stuff.
-It also contain a small CTF kind of senerio.

 #### Lab preinstalled
 - Active directory Services.
-- Chocholotary (firefox, 7zip, Notepad++ ).
+- Chocolaty (firefox, 7zip, Notepad++ ).
 - Internal Network (for Tunnelling practice).
 - sysinternals installed on every system.